Concerned about climate change and what governments do or don’t do about it?

-Take on the challenges of contemporary management in the public sector, with this exciting Winter elective!
+Take on the challenges of making a real-life difference through public value creation, with this exciting Winter elective!

 PUBL 6050 3.00: Managing for Public Purpose

-The public sector is a major force shaping the business environment.
-The mission of public managers and governments is to create public value, regulating, enabling and partnering with business in the process.
-Building on foundations provided in the MGMT backbone, PUBL 6050 will deepen your strategic understanding of the role of government, and of key features of public policy and management in different contexts across the globe.
+Governments are a major force shaping the business environment.
+The mission of governments is to create public value, regulating, enabling and partnering with business in the process.
+PUBL 6050 will deepen your strategic understanding of the role of government, and of key features of public policy and management in different contexts across the globe.

-Challenge yourself to take on the role of public managers with the objective to improve performance and service delivery in collaboration with private and social sector partners.
+Challenge yourself to take on the role of public managers with the objective to enhance public value, and improve performance and service delivery in collaboration with private and social sector partners.

 Course Code: PUBL 6050 3.00 X